 June 2018 – The Dr Craig White & Rod Anderson Tasmanian Scholarship

-The Dr Craig White & Rod Anderson Tasmanian Scholarship is for a resident Tasmanian undertaking post-secondary vocational education (other than via an apprenticeship) or is the ‘first in the family’ to attend university.
+The Dr Craig White & Rod Anderson Scholarship is for a Tasmanian, first in family to attend university.
 Craig and Rod explain “We’ve benefited from vast social and legal changes in our own lifetime and see that the pathway to full and lasting equality will come from leadership arising from within the LGBTIQ+ community.
 Our Cornerstone donation will offer young Tasmanian LGBTIQ+ scholars the Pinnacle benefits so that they can achieve their own educational and leadership potential as well as for us to provide a visible and positive example within the Tasmanian community.”

 June 2018 – The Harvey Milk Scholarship

 This scholarship is funded by an anonymous donor to honour gay rights activist and visionary Harvey Milk.
 The donor, a student of history, wishes to ensure that we remember the history of the LGBTIQ+ movement and honour its heroes.
 This scholarship is open to all Pinnacle scholarship applicants.